ubc-library-rc/intro-git/content/02_getting_started.md

 $ git add index.md
 ~~~

 Now we are ready to  **commit** our first changes.
-Commit is similar to "saving" a file, but in addition to saving the _contents_ of a file `git commit` stores information about the file's history, including what changes were made, when, and by whom.
+Commit is similar to **saving** a file, but in addition to saving the _contents_ of a file, `git commit` stores information about the file's history, including what changes were made, when, and by whom.

 Input
 {: .label .label-green}